Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

-In this example, the Dictionary Keys are loaded into the vKey() Variant Array.
-The Bubble Sort procedure rearranges the Keys in the required Order.
+In this example, the Dictionary Keys are first loaded into the vKey() Variant Array.
+The Bubble Sort procedure then rearranges the Keys in the desired order.

-With the sorted Keys the corresponding Item Values are retrieved from the old Dictionary Object and write the Key and Item values into a new Dictionary Object, in the order of the sorted country names.
+Using these sorted Keys, the corresponding Item values are retrieved from the original Dictionary Object and written into a new Dictionary Object, maintaining the order of the sorted country names.

-In the next printing section, the sorted Country names and Capitals are printed on the Debug Window, from the new Dictionary Object.
+In the subsequent printing section, the sorted country names and their capitals are printed in the Debug Window from the new Dictionary Object.

-Do we need to recreate a new Dictionary Object after sorting the Keys?
-I think it is not necessary.
-Since we can retrieve Dictionary Items randomly with Keys, we need to sort only the Keys and hold them in an Array.
-Use the Sorted Keys to retrieve the Items from the Dictionary in the order you want them, in A-Z or Z-A order.
-I leave that to you, as an exercise, to do it on your own.
+However, do we really need to recreate a new Dictionary Object after sorting the Keys?
+Not necessarily.
+Since Dictionary Items can be accessed randomly using their Keys, it is sufficient to sort only the Keys and hold them in an Array.
+You can then use the sorted Keys to retrieve the Items from the existing Dictionary in the desired order (A–Z or Z–A).
+I’ll leave this approach as an exercise for you to try on your own.

 MS-ACCESS CLASS MODULE